Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Discussion

-\paragraph{Perturbative baseline calibration.} The FF formalism remains a valuable interpretive tool for understanding how pulse modulation samples a noise spectrum~\cite{cerfontaine2021,hangleiter2021,barnes2016}, but in the present regime it is quantitatively uninformative: across all tested configurations, FF varies by less than one order of magnitude while \heom{} reports $>$12-OOM larger decoherence (\S\ref{sec:results:ff}).
+\paragraph{Perturbative baseline calibration.} The FF formalism remains useful for understanding how pulse modulation samples a noise spectrum~\cite{cerfontaine2021,hangleiter2021,barnes2016}, but in the present regime it is quantitatively unreliable: across all tested configurations, FF varies by less than one order of magnitude while \heom{} reports $>$12-OOM larger decoherence (\S\ref{sec:results:ff}).
 The uniformity of this collapse across waveform configurations that are measurably distinct in the \cpmg{} analysis means that the relevant control question is no longer ``which waveform gives the smaller perturbative filter-function integral?'' but rather ``which control realization changes the exact sequence dynamics once long-memory bath correlations are retained?''